filecoin-project/retrieval-market-spec/docs/roles/retrievalprovider/README.md

 3. Chain
 4. Content Bid Index

-While a retrieval provider is listed on a Miner Index, they generally don't act directly with the index.
+While a retrieval provider is listed on a Reputational Index, they generally don't act directly with the index.

 ## Roadmap